 MINMOON (deg) | 5.0 | 5.0 | 5.0 | 3.0-5.0 | 3.0-5.0 | 3.0-5.0 |

 The in-scan (ecliptic latitude) and cross-scan (ecliptic longitude) overlaps build up multiple independent exposures on each point of the sky over the course of the survey.
-NEOWISE scanned the sky nearly eighteen complete times during the first nine years of operations, with each sky coverage epoch separated by approximately six months.
-Figure 9 illustrates the Single-exposure depth-of-coverage in the first nine years.
+NEOWISE scanned the sky nearly eighteen complete times during the first 10 years of operations, with each sky coverage epoch separated by approximately six months.
+Figure 9 illustrates the Single-exposure depth-of-coverage in the first ten years.
 A total of 20,349,725 Single-exposures were acquired during this time.

 Twelve independent exposures are made on each sky point near the ecliptic plane during each survey sky pass, and the number of samples increases towards the ecliptic poles (Figure 10).
-The combined nine-year NEOWISE data set typically contains ~220 independent measurements of objects near the ecliptic plane, and over 34,000 measurements very close to the ecliptic poles.
+The combined ten-year NEOWISE data set typically contains ~220 independent measurements of objects near the ecliptic plane, and over 34,000 measurements very close to the ecliptic poles.

 Survey observations were interrupted on April 4, 2014 because of a safe hold that followed an anomalous command timing slip.
 The flight system was kept in safe mode for 19 days while the cause of the anomaly was investigated.
 Survey observations resumed on April 23 at the ecliptic longitudes that normally would have been scanned in the absence of the safe-hold event.
 This resulted in approximately 10% of the sky in the ecliptic longitude ranges 107.5°<λ<126.1° and 281.4°<λ<299.2° not being surveyed during the first sky coverage epoch.
 These regions were surveyed normally during subsequent epoch sky coverages, but show up as the two bands of lower depth-of-coverage in Figure 9.
 Data acquisition was also interrupted for 13 hours on August 21, 2019 and 21 hours on June 29, 2021 due to attitude rate anomalies.
-The coverage loss due to those interruptions were small and not apparent in Figure 9.
+The coverage loss due to those interruptions was small and not apparent in Figure 9.

-Figure 10 - Aziumathally-averaged Single-exposure depth-of-coverage plotted as a function of ecliptic latitude, for the first nine years of NEOWISE operations. |
+Figure 10 - Aziumathally-averaged Single-exposure depth-of-coverage plotted as a function of ecliptic latitude, for the full NEOWISE Reactivation mission. |

 Date | UTC | Scan Number | Event |